griddynamics/Behavior-Analytic-Starter-Kit/README.md

 - Sample Store - you can see your recommendations results in demo web store application.
 - Behavior analytics platform - setup and run Hadoop cluster on your Amazon EC2 account, generate recommendations for you.

-How can I try demo?
+How can I try Starter Kit?
 -------------------
 1. [Setup your Qubell Account][qubell_setup]
 2. Run Hadoop and WebStore applications (link)